-The Rev. Kymberley Clemons-Jones, affectionately known as Rev. KC, is a Connecticut native, a wife, mother, preacher, author, advocate, and coach.
+The Rev. Kymberley Clemons-Jones, affectionately known as Rev. KC, is a Connecticut native, a preacher, prophetic activist, author, and coach.

-She weaves her passions for ministry, coaching, and advocacy to help women and children reach their highest potential by helping them align with Spirit and their true selves.
+She weaves her passions for ministry, coaching, and advocacy to help women and children reach their highest potential and assists them to align with Spirit and their true selves.

-Rev. KC enjoys using the tools she has learned over many years of advocating for women and children such as Emotional Freedom Techniques in which she is a Certified General Practitioner.
+Rev. KC enjoys using the tools she has learned over many years of advocating for women and children, such as Emotional Freedom Techniques.
+She is a Certified General Practitioner.

-Known as a creator, developer, and builder, Rev. KC serves as pastor of Valley Stream Presbyterian Church, Spiritual Life Coach for Restored Life, and Founder of the non-profit organization Community Healing and Caring Center Inc. which houses the W.A.N.T.E.D.
-Project; a young men's mentoring program for ages 12-18 years old.
-The program reminds young men that they are Worthy, Accountable, Named, Thankful, Empowered, and Determined.
+Known as a creator, developer, and builder, Rev. KC serves as pastor of Valley Stream Presbyterian Church, Soul Care Coach for Restored Life, and Founder of the non-profit organization Community Healing and Caring Center Inc., which houses the W.A.N.T.E.D.
+Project; a youth mentoring program for boys

-Besides enjoying time with her husband, three children, and three grandsons Jaleel, Cameron, and Chayce., Rev. KC enjoys audiobooks, yoga, the smell of flowers, and scented candles and is always available for a walk in the park.
+Besides enjoying time with her husband, three children, and two grandsons Cameron, and Chayce, Rev. KC enjoys audiobooks, yoga, the smell of flowers, and scented candles and is always available for a walk in the park.